FREI - From Resistance to European Integration

 These countries represent key examples of Europe’s challenges and achievements in establishing democratic governance and advancing a robust human rights system.

-Participants of the project and it´s events will engage with experts, eyewitnesses, representatives of vulnerable groups, and young people from across Europe to gain insights into the complexity and heterogeneity of European history, shaped by a shared commitment to democracy and human rights.
+Participants of the project and its events will engage with experts, eyewitnesses, representatives of vulnerable groups, and young people from across Europe to gain insights into the complexity and heterogeneity of European history, shaped by a shared commitment to democracy and human rights.

 The project will conclude with a final international meeting in Strasbourg, focusing on the current democratic system of the European Union and the mechanisms in place for the protection of human rights.